Forces in dry active matter: Objects immersed in an active bath: Currents and forces

-obeys an EOS.
+One then finds that despite the fact that $P_x(y)$ depends both on the details of the potential and the exact value of $y$, $\langle P_x\rangle$ obeys the same EOS as it would obey if the walls were flat.
 As before, the $\hat{y}$ direction was taken as the periodic direction and $x=0$ is a point in the bulk.
+As one may expect, the pressure is not uniform along the wall and depends on the shape of the wall potential (see Fig. \ref{fig:AS walls P}).
 This result holds for non-interacting and pairwise interacting models.
-As one may expect, the pressure is not uniform along the wall and depends on the shape of the wall potential (see Fig. \ref{fig:AS walls P}).

 \item \textit{Walls with no ``up-down'' symmetry: } If the up-down symmetry is broken, as illustrated in Fig. \ref{fig:AS no UD walls}, the discussions above suggest that a current will be generated along the walls.
 This phenomenon is indeed observed numerically in Fig. \ref{fig:AS no UD walls currents}.
 These currents, via the discussion above, are associated with shearing forces acting on the walls.
 Indeed, if the wall was allowed to move, it would do so.
 This can be thought of as a toy model for the observed rotations of a ratchet wheel in a bacterial bath~\shortcite{DiLeonardo2010PNAS,Sokolov2010PNAS}.
-Note that these results imply that even though $\langle P_x\rangle$, as defined in Eq. (\ref{eq:P_x AS walls}), still obeys an EOS, the force in the $\hat{y}$ direction does not.
+We note that in this case, even though $\langle P_x\rangle$ as defined in Eq. (\ref{eq:P_x AS walls}) still obeys an EOS, the force in the $\hat{y}$ direction does not and is non-zero.
 Thus, there is no EOS describing the stresses in this system.

 \end{itemize} \end{itemize}